Hi, I’m Jennifer, or Jenn to my friends. Since you are here, you might just be one.

 In the interests of full disclosure, you should know:

 I love food.
-Some days it feels like my life revolves around it.
+Most days my life revolves around it.

 I am a closet rocker chick and lover of rap music.
-While I love all kinds of music, especially when it is played loud, my heart belongs to the Foo Fighters, hair bands and Eminem.
+While I love all kinds of music, especially when it is played loud, my heart belongs to the Foo Fighters and Eminem.

 Two poli sci degrees + deliberate avoidance of political jobs = political junkie at heart.